 ADMISSIONS/PLACEMENT/SCHOLARSHIP TEST USE:

 All eighth-grade applicants must take the Archdiocesan Admissions Test as part of the Admissions process.
-There are selective testing locations with two testing dates available: December 2nd and 9th, 2017 at 8:30am – 12:00pm.
+The test will take place at Mount Saint Joseph High School on Saturday, December 2nd.
+Check-in will be between 8:00-8:30am, and the test will start promptly at 9:00am.
 The test will be used along with other information in order to make an admission decision.
 It also is used for placement and scholarship purposes.
-There is a test fee of $40.
-Online registration is required for the test.
-If you would like your son to take the test at Mount Saint Joseph, we are offering the test on December 2nd only.
+There is a test fee of $40 Online registration is required for the test.

 APPLICATION PROCEDURE/TIME LINE/FEE: